 How does a homeowner loan affect my credit score?

 A homeowner loan impacts your credit score in several ways.
 Timely repayments can improve your score.
 Conversely, missed or late payments adversely affect it.
-It's crucial to manage these loans responsibly to avoid negative impacts on your credit profile.
+You must manage these loans responsibly to avoid negative impacts on your credit profile.

 What are the differences between homeowner loan rates?

-Homeowner loan rates vary based on factors like loan amount, term, and your credit history.
-Secured loans often have lower rates than unsecured loans due to the added security of property collateral.
+Homeowner loan rates vary based on factors like loan amount, term, and credit history.
+A secured loan often has lower rates than an unsecured loan due to the added security of property collateral.
 Shopping around and comparing offers is advisable to find competitive rates.

 Is there a maximum loan amount I can borrow?